chiphuyen/stanford-tensorflow-tutorials/setup/setup_instruction.md

 Simply click on the link, create an account (or log in with your GitHub), and create a TensorFlow project.

 #### Jupyter
+You can also use Jupyter notebook to write TensorFlow programs.